okyere/iris_ml_tutorial/README.md

-# iris_ml_tutorial
+# ml_with_iris_data

-Machine learning notebook from tutorial found at http://machinelearningmastery.com/machine-learning-in-python-step-by-step/
+Doing machine learning with the popular iris dataset.